Here are answers to some of the most common questions we've gotten.

 If you no longer need to update or create passes, you can cancel your subscription by finding the subscription in your PayPal account and clicking the "Cancel Subscription" link at the bottom of the subscription page.
 Your account will stay at the level you paid for until your next billing cycle.

 Sort-of.
 You may distribute a specific pass, however, access to the API for creating and tracking new passes, tracking installs, and generating multiple passes from a template are features only available to our professional accounts.
 Additionally, personal passes cannot use any PassScan features for invalidating or updating passes.
 This would work fine for a generic coupon, flyer, or business card, but would not work well for loyalty cards, membership cards, tickets, store cards, or single-use coupons.
+Additionally, there will be text on the back of the pass indicating that it was made with PassSource.com.

 If you only wanted to try it out, you can cancel your subscription and continue to create templates until your subscription expires.
 At that point, any passes created will still work, you just will not be able to update them or create new ones.
 Of course you can choose to upgrade to a personal or professional account at any point in the future to regain these abilities.